ms-iot/content/IoExpansionShieldV7BluetoothBeeButton.md

 6. I used "kill NameOfFile.exe" to exit program.

 # Troubleshooting
-1. Check that the switch on the sheild is set to "RUN",not "PROG"
+1. Check that the switch on the sheild is set to "RUN", not "PROG"
 2. Using the Tera Term default configuration, you will see nothing, I just had to type something in the terminal, like "Enter"